Pauline Hopkins: Colored American Magazine

 From the beginning of the nine-year run of the Colored American Magazine, Hopkins served as a major contributor to the periodical's success.
 Hopkins short story "The Mystery Within Us" was included in the first issue of Colored American Magazine, a monthly periodical started by the same company who published Hopkins' novel Contending Forces in the same year.
 She was named Editor of the Women's Department by the second issue, and Literary Editor of the magazine by November 1903.
 In addition, she would go on to write sketches for the periodical known as "Famous Women of the Negro Race" and "Famous Men of the Negro Race."
 This series gave recognition to many of the influential Black figures of the time through detailing their lives and legacies, including abolitionist William Wells Brown, the same inspiration who had awarded her for her essay-writing ability as a teenager nearly three decades earlier.

-At times going by the pseudonym Sarah A. Allen, Hopkins' work at the Colored American began to gain recognition in the public eye.
+At times going by the pseudonym Sarah A. Allen, Hopkins through her work at the Colored American began to gain recognition in the public eye.
 As a result of this, she was offered the opportunity to become a member of the board of directors, a shareholder and a creditor of the magazine.
-Along with her writing, she helped to increase subscriptions and raise funding for the magazine as a co-founder of "The American Colored League," which was an organization started in 1904 with the mission of promoting the interests of the Colored American.
+Along with her writing, she helped to increase subscriptions and raise funding for the magazine as a co-founder of "The American Colored League", which was an organization started in 1904 with the mission of promoting the interests of the Colored American.
 These roles alone helped her break into the literary world, with her work making up a substantial amount of the literary and historical materials promoted by the magazine.
 She would continue to work for the magazine until she left in September 1804 due to health complications.
-By her final issue, a total of six of Hopkins' short stories had been published in the magazine including the well-known mystery "Talma Gordon," as well as two of her novels Winona: A Tale of Negro Life in the South and Southwest and Of One Blood or The Hidden Self.
+By her final issue, a total of six of Hopkins' short stories had been published in the magazine, including the well-known mystery "Talma Gordon", as well as two of her novels, Winona: A Tale of Negro Life in the South and Southwest and Of One Blood or The Hidden Self.

 New Era Magazine

 Hopkins' final notable works as a writer and editor occurred during the formation of the Boston-based New Era Magazine, which she created with Walter Wallace, whom she had previously worked with at the Colored American Magazine.
-The cover of the New Era Magazine included the subheading, "An Illustrated Monthly Devoted to the World-Wide Interests of the Colored Race."
+The cover of the New Era Magazine included the subheading "An Illustrated Monthly Devoted to the World-Wide Interests of the Colored Race".
 Despite its attempts to provide a space appealing to the literary and political interests of African-Americans in the context of the segregation era, the magazine only published two issues in 1916 before ceasing existence and receiving very little recognition within scholarly discourse at the time.
 This is often regarded as a failure on Hopkins' part, marking the quiet conclusion of her literary career.